red-gate/Flyway-Sample-Pipelines/README.md

 Updated flyway command to use PAT: https://documentation.red-gate.com/fd/flyway-licensing-263061944.html

 Updated pipeline to read TOML correctly, simplifying project setup and deprecating the need for a specific cherryPick pipeline - use TOML.
 TODO: Video content on this workflow.

+11+

+New auth using tokens and PAT: https://documentation.red-gate.com/fd/flyway-licensing-263061944.html

+username and password should now be included in JDBC

+Updating templatized pipelines to use docker (commented out by default)